jpg63/Gnuvario_for_TTGO-T5/Sources/Beta Code/libraries/GxEPD2/CONTRIBUTING.md

 ### issues:
 - please post only issues that are real issues with this library!
 - please add all information according to the issue template
-- issues are disabled because above rules were not obeyed

 ### pull requests:
-- I will not merge pull request.
-There may be exceptions to this.
-I may add (modified) fixes.
+- in general, I will not merge pull request.
 - pull requests are useful to inform users and me about interesting additions in forked repositories.
 - I will close or remove pull request at will.
 - enhancements as separate classes are preferred.